 As a result of the COVID-19 pandemic, we have experienced and may continue to experience disruptions that could impact aspects of our business, including our progress towards the initiation and completion of certain clinical trials, and other associated drug development activities.
-The emergence of COVID-19 variants, such as the Delta, and Omicron variants, have disrupted, and may continue to disrupt, aspects of our business, in particular in regard to the initiation and operation of clinical trial sites in portions of the United States, in the U.K. and in Europe.
+The emergence of COVID-19 variants, have disrupted, and may continue to disrupt, aspects of our business, in particular in regard to the initiation and operation of clinical trial sites in portions of the United States, in the U.K. and in Europe.
 Possible future disruptions are currently difficult to foresee.
 We continue to monitor areas of potential risk which include, but are not limited to, the following:

 - Clinical trial and drug manufacturing operations-In collaboration with our clinical research organization partners, we sponsor clinical trials that take place at investigator sites in the U.S. and internationally.
 We also partner with contract manufacturing organizations to develop, manufacture, and distribute our product candidate drug supplies.
 To date, these collective research and development personnel and vendors have adapted to COVID-19 related travel restrictions and reduced access to work facilities through the use of remote working technologies and other measures as they continue to progress toward completion of our clinical trials.
-However, as we continue to enroll clinical trials and look to complete the clinical development of seladelpar and initiate other programs, our research and development employees and contractors who support our clinical activities may not be able to sufficiently access their applicable work facilities as a result of facility closure orders and the possibility that governmental authorities might further modify such restrictions.
-Furthermore, although we and our contractors continue to plan for and develop pandemic-related risk mitigation strategies, it is uncertain whether these plans will continue to be sufficient to fully offset the potential impact COVID-19, including the emergence of new COVID-19 variants, travel restrictions and/or facility access restrictions (or other unanticipated impediments) may have on our ability to execute our development activities in a timely and cost-effective manner. - Drug regulator interactions-The FDA and comparable foreign regulatory agencies may experience operational interruptions or delays, which could impact timelines for regulatory meetings, submissions, trial initiations, and regulatory approvals.
-For example, in the past, COVID-19 related regulatory submission issues have created an impediment to clinical site activation in the U.K. - Financial reporting and compliance-To date, there has been no adverse impact on our ability to maintain our established financial reporting functions and internal controls over financial reporting.
+Although we and our contractors continue to plan for and develop pandemic-related risk mitigation strategies, it is uncertain whether these plans will continue to be sufficient to fully offset the potential impact COVID-19 may have on our ability to execute our development activities in a timely and cost-effective manner. - Drug regulator interactions-The FDA and comparable foreign regulatory agencies may experience operational interruptions or delays, which could impact timelines for regulatory meetings, submissions, trial initiations, and regulatory approvals. - Financial reporting and compliance-To date, there has been no adverse impact on our ability to maintain our established financial reporting functions and internal controls over financial reporting.
 However, our ability to prepare our financial results timely and accurately is partially dependent upon the availability of third-party information systems and other cloud-based services. - Remote workforce operations-To date, our workforce has adapted to remotely working to maintain operations.
 Our operations are currently in a hybrid model with most employees working from our office for a portion of the week and working remotely for the rest of the week.
 Our continued use of partially-remote operations, however, could increase our cyber-security risk, create data accessibility concerns, and make us more susceptible to communication disruptions, any of which could adversely impact our business operations, or delay necessary interactions with regulators, contract manufacturers, contract research organizations, clinical trial sites, and other important agencies and contractors, which may result in increased costs to us.

 Overall, we cannot at this time predict the specific extent, duration, or full impact that the continuingCOVID-19 pandemic will have on our future consolidated financial condition and operations.
-The impact of the COVID-19 pandemic on our consolidated financial performance will depend on future developments, including emergence of COVID-19 variants, such as the Delta and Omicron variants, the duration and spread of the pandemic and related governmental advisories and restrictions, which could result in unexpected costs to us.
+The impact of the COVID-19 pandemic on our consolidated financial performance will depend on future developments, including emergence of COVID-19 variants, the duration and spread of the pandemic and related governmental advisories and restrictions, which could result in unexpected costs to us.
 These developments and the impact of COVID-19 on the financial markets and the overall economy are highly uncertain.
 If the financial markets and/or the overall economy are impacted for an extended period, our results may be adversely affected.